ctcl-bregis/contactlist-server/README.md

 iOS 12 or later
 Safari 12 or later

-ContactList is however mainly tested within Chromium and other browsers may be untested.
+ContactList is almost always tested with Chromium and other browsers may be untested.

 ## Setup
+Ensure that npm, python3-pip and python3 are installed on the server.

 *Section To-Do*

 ## Configuration
 *Section To-Do*

 ### When to use --build
-./runner_dev can accept one command-line flag, --build
+./runner_dev and ./runner_prod can accept one command-line flag, --build

 When --build is used, the script removes all of the built Python files, rebuilds such files and does any migrations.
 This may lead to data loss so it is recommended to back up the database before doing this.